 Webinar Summary

-This webinar focuses on building a practical, classroom-ready sensory regulation toolbox using books, visuals, posters, and evidence-based resources that help explain different brain styles in clear, respectful ways.
-Led by educator and consultant Annabelle Tannenbaum, the session supports teachers to move beyond abstract concepts and give students accessible language and tools to understand regulation, difference, and support.
+This webinar focuses on using books, visuals, posters, and evidence-based resources that help explain different brain styles in clear, respectful ways, and building a practical sensory regulation toolbox.
+Led by neurodivergent educator and consultant Annabel Tannenbaum, the session supports teachers to move beyond abstract concepts and give students accessible language and tools to understand their own brain style, social communication style, and sensory needs.

 Designed for educators working across early years and primary settings (and highly relevant for learning support staff), this session offers concrete resources that can be used immediately to support regulation, inclusion, and self-understanding.